Battle of Marengo: Remembrance

 Napoleon sought to ensure that his victory would not be forgotten, so, besides the propaganda campaign, he entrusted General Chasseloup with the construction of a pyramid on the site of the battle.
 On 5 May 1805, a ceremony took place on the field of Marengo.
 Napoleon, together with Empress Joséphine seated on a throne placed under a tent, oversaw a military parade.
 Then, Chasseloup gave Napoleon the founding stone, on which was inscribed: "Napoleon, Emperor of the French and King of Italy, to the manes of the defenders of the fatherland who perished on the day of Marengo."
 This pyramid was actually part of a very ambitious project meant to glorify Bonaparte's conquests in Italy.
 The field of Marengo was supposed to become the site of a "city of Victories" whose boulevards, named after Italian battles, would converge to the pyramid.
 In the event, the project was abandoned in 1815 and the stones recovered by the peasants.
 The column erected in 1801 was also removed, only to be restored in 1922.

 Napoleon ordered that several ships of the French Navy be named Marengo, including Sceptre (1780), Jean-Jacques Rousseau (1795), Ville de Paris (1851) and Marengo (1810).
 In 1802, the Marengo department was named in the honour of the battle.
 Furthermore, Napoleon's mount throughout the battle was named Marengo and further carried the Emperor in the Battle of Austerlitz, Battle of Jena-Auerstedt, Battle of Wagram, and Battle of Waterloo.

 After Napoleon's fall, Marengo County, Alabama, first settled by Napoleonic refugees with their Vine and Olive Colony, was named in honour of this battle.
 Since then, numerous settlements were named Marengo in Canada and the United States (see places named Marengo).

 Presently, a museum of the battle exists on the outskirts of Alessandria.
 Re-enactments are also organised every year to commemorate the event.

 Chicken Marengo

-The French dish Chicken Marengo was likely named in honour of Napoleon's victory.
+The French dish chicken Marengo was named in honour of Napoleon's victory.